 Retail Sales (MoM) (Australa)

 Retail sales were growing steadily in Australia in April, May and June by 0.4% every month.
 But in July, retail sales fell flat as shown in the September report.
 They didn't grow in July.
 They came back to the normal trend in August, growing by 0.3% which bring brought this indicator close to the trend before the deviation in July.
-Although, they the growth slowed again to 0.25 last month, missing expectations.
-This month retail sales are supposed to have grown by 0.3% again.
-That would be supportive for the AUD.
+Although, the growth slowed again to 0.2% in September which was revised lower to 0.1% last month, but in October, retail sales grew by 0.3% again.
+This report will be for November, so there is a big chance we see a jump in this week's figures.
 Please follow us for coverage of this event live and the impact it might have on the currency experienced market analysts.

 <% indicator.indicator_name %>